eLiteEs/epi2/README.md

 ## Installation for Linux using Shell
 1. Clone or download this repository to a folder.
 Git: `git clone https://github.com/eLiteEs/epi2.git` GitHub CLI: `gh repo clone eLiteEs/epi2` or download the code from GitHub.
-2. Open the folder on the Terminal and run the script `install.sh`.
+2. Open the folder on the Terminal and run the script `./install.sh`.
 That script will build the project using `g++`, create a folder on your user folder, move all epi2 files into that folder and add epi2 to `PATH` enviroment variable.
 > **Note**: You should have `g++` installed for installing epi2.
-Until I don't sign the program, this will be required, if not Windows Defender will mark this software as malware.

 ## Colaborating to this project
 ### Table of contents